vincentbernat/snimpy/README.md

 that you are doing SNMP requests.
 Snimpy will rely on MIB to hide SNMP details.
 Here are some "features" of snmimpy:

- - MIB parser based on libsmi
+ - MIB parser based on libsmi  (through CFFI)
- - SNMP requests are handled by libnetsnmp
+ - SNMP requests are handled by PySNMP
  - scalars are just attributes of your session object
  - columns are like a Python dictionary and made available as an attribute